Jilong-Jerome/Evolutionary_Thinking_2022/handin_3/README.md

-# Wednesday Week47
+# Handin 3

 ## Work plan
-For this week's exercise, we will recreate the PCA results of the paper we discussed on Wednesday, and start working on a new dataset.
+For handin 3, we will recreate the PCA results of the paper we discussed on Wednesday, week 47, and start working on a new dataset.
 The questions at the end of the document are your 3rd hand-in exercise to be hand in in brightspace by Sunday, 24:00(night) - Dec.
 4th.

 ## Background (adapted from [link](https://github.com/stschiff/compvar-workshop-docs/tree/master/contents/02_pca))